sazonovanton/SirChatalot/README.md

 To add users to the whitelist, send the bot a message with one of the access codes (see *Configuration*).
 The bot will then add the user to the whitelist and will send a message to the user confirming that they have been added to the whitelist.

 ## Generating Responses
-To generate a response, send the bot a message.
+To generate a response, send the bot a message (or a voice message).
 The bot will then generate a response and send it back to you.

 ## Warinings
 * The bot stores the whitelist in plain text.
 The file is not encrypted and should not be shared with anyone.